Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 \subsection{Organization of the paper}

 The next \cref{sec:preliminaries} is devoted to some preliminaries (existence of solutions, preliminary computations on spatially localized functionals, notation).

-Proof of \cref{thm:1} is essentially based on two propositions: \cref{prop:inv_cv,prop:relax}, together with the results of the companion paper \cite{Risler_globalRelaxation_2016}. \Cref{sec:inv_impl_cv,sec:inv_relax_dich} are devoted to these two propositions.
+Proof of \cref{thm:main} is essentially based on two propositions: \cref{prop:inv_cv,prop:relax}, together with the results of the companion paper \cite{Risler_globalRelaxation_2016}. \Cref{sec:inv_impl_cv,sec:no_inv_implies_relax} are devoted to these two propositions.

 \Cref{prop:inv_cv} is the main step and is proved in \vref{sec:inv_impl_cv}.
 It is an extension of the main result of global convergence towards travelling fronts proved in the previous paper \cite{Risler_globCVTravFronts_2008}.
 As in \cite{Risler_globCVTravFronts_2008}, the proof is based on estimates about the time derivatives of energy functionals of the form \cref{form_en_mf}, with the exponential weight replaced by an integrable one.
-By contrast with the situation investigated in \cite{Risler_globCVTravFronts_2008}, the hypotheses of \cref{prop:inv_cv} cope with the case where the solution is not necessarily close to a single local minimum point of the potential in the whole domain ahead of the ``next'' travelling front, but may behave in this domain as a propagating terrace of bistable travelling fronts.
-With respect to \cite{Risler_globCVTravFronts_2008}, the main difficulty is then that an additional term appears in the time derivatives of the localized energy functionals.
+By contrast with the situation investigated in \cite{Risler_globCVTravFronts_2008}, the hypotheses of \cref{prop:inv_cv} cope with the case where the solution is not necessarily close to a single point of $\mmm$ in the whole domain ahead of the ``next'' travelling front, but may already behave in this domain as a propagating terrace of bistable travelling fronts.
+With respect to \cite{Risler_globCVTravFronts_2008}, the main difficulty is that an additional term appears in the time derivatives of the localized energy functionals in this case.
 For this reason, the relaxation scheme requires more care.

-\Cref{prop:relax} is much easier and is proved in \vref{sec:inv_relax_dich}.
-It follows readily from \cref{prop:nonneg_asympt_en}, which states that, if a solution is close to stable homogeneous equilibria in large spatial domains on the left and on the right, and if these domains are not invaded (at a nonzero mean speed) from the ``center'' area in between, then the energy of the solution (in a standing frame) between these two areas remains nonnegative.
-Again, the proof is based on estimates for localized energy functionals in a travelling frame --- this time at a very small speed.
+\Cref{prop:relax} is easier and is proved in \vref{sec:no_inv_implies_relax}.
+It follows from \cref{prop:nonneg_asympt_en}, which states that, if a solution is close to stable homogeneous equilibria in large spatial domains on the left and on the right, and if these domains are not invaded (at a nonzero mean speed) from the ``centre'' area in between, then the energy of the solution (in a standing frame) between these two areas remains nonnegative.
+Again, the proof is based on estimates for localized energy functionals in a travelling frame --- this time at zero or small nonzero speed.

-The proof of \cref{thm:1} is completed in \vref{sec:proof_thm1}, by combining \cref{prop:inv_cv}, \cref{prop:relax}, and the results of \cite{Risler_globalRelaxation_2016}.
+The proof of \cref{thm:main} is completed in \vref{sec:proof_thm1}, by combining \cref{prop:inv_cv}, \cref{prop:relax}, and the results of \cite{Risler_globalRelaxation_2016}.

 Finally, elementary properties of the profiles of travelling fronts are recalled in \vref{sec:prop_stand_trav}.